vitwit/matic-jagar/INSTRUCTIONS.md

  ```

- Copy-paste the following and replace the <user> variable with your user.
+ Copy-paste the following.
+ **Note :** It is assumed for this setup purposes you are running the services as `ubuntu`.
+If your `user` is different please make the necessary changes in systemd file.

  ```
  [Unit]